International Summer School (July Session)

 - How do I know if my school is a CUHK exchange partner?

 Please check with the international or exchange office of your home institution.
 You should apply as an exchange student if you are studying at one of our exchange partners.
-Before applying as an exchange student, you must ask your home institution to officially nominate you for exchange and submit documentary proof when you apply.
+Before applying as an exchange student, you must ask your home institution to officially nominate you for exchange and submit the Exchange Application Record when you apply.

 - Although I am from a CUHK exchange partner, my school will not nominate me as an exchange student.
 Can I still apply?